cobrateam/splinter/docs/cookies.rst

 Retrieve all cookies
 --------------------

-For retrieve all cookies use the `all` method:
+To retrieve all cookies use the `all` method:

 .. highlight:: python